timsch003/rcps.app/README.md

 ### Backend

 Pivot tables are employed to share data which is likely to be duplicated a lot between users (ingredients, units and tags).
+The schema of the pocketbase sync server is reflected on the client via an IndexedDB handled by Dexie.

 ### IDs

-For all types that have an ID UUIDv7 is used which offers integrated time stamps.
-Those can be used e.g. for sorting purposes or syncing conflict handling.
-IDs are only created on the client.
+For all types that have an ID a UUIDv7 is created on the client.
+UUIDv7 has integrated time stamps which can be used for tasks like sorting or syncing conflict resolution.

 ### Services

-Services (`/src/services`) are used to keep responsibility for mutating data as decoupled as possible.
+## Managers

+Used to keep data flow responsibilities decoupled from the local caching mechanisms (Pinia stores and IndexedDB).

+## Sync

+All locally edited data is pushed to the pocketbase sync server on app startup, when coming back online and on data mutating user interactions.
+Afterwards a pull is performed to integrate missing data into the local caches or initially populate them.

 ## Planned features